 develop world understanding by finding out about weather in other parts of the world.
 (Lesson 7)

 Digital Overview

-Teacher Presentation
+Presentation Kit

-Student eBook and Digital Activity Book
+Projectable Student Book, Activity Book, and Reader pages

+- Vocabulary Tool 6A: Geographical features

+- Vocabulary Tool 6B: Weather adjectives

-- Music Video 6.1 (6.2): Our World Weather
+- Music Video 6: Our World Weather

-- Interactive versions of AB activities
+- Interactive versions of selected SB and AB activities

-- Integrated audio and answer key for all activities
+- Integrated Audio and Answer Key for all activities

+Teacher's Resource Center

-Teacher resources for planning, lesson delivery, and homework
+Resources for planning, lesson delivery, and homework

-Teacher Resource Center

 - Class Planner Chapter 6

 - Worksheets to print out (including notes and answers):

 - Grammar Worksheet 6A: Kilimanjaro is colder/ bigger than ...

-- Grammar Worksheet 6B: Antarctica is the coldest/largest
+- Grammar Worksheet 6B: Antarctica is the coldest/largest .

-- Phonics Worksheet 6

 - CLIL Graphic Organizer 6

 - Festival Worksheet: Father's Day

 - Test Chapter 6

 - Test Generator

-- Speaking Assessment: Cambridge English Young Learners Exams
+- Speaking Assessment: CEYLT

-Watch the Music Video

-• Literacy Handbook
+- Literacy Handbook

+Student's Resource Center

-Children's resources for learning and practicing at home
+Resources for consolidation and practice at home

-Student eBook
+- Interactive Grammar 6A: Kilimanjaro is colder/bigger than . .

+- Interactive Grammar 6B: Antarctica is the coldest/largest ...

+- Vocabulary Tool 6A: Geographical features

+- Vocabulary Tool 6B: Weather adjectives

-• Music Video 6.1 (6.2): Our World Weather
+- Music Video 6: Our World Weather

-The Inks Student's App
+Student's App

 Vocabulary games: Geographical features and weather adjectives

+Our World

+Lesson 1

 Vocabulary

-Lesson objective: identify and talk about geographical features Key vocabulary: desert, island, lake, mountain, ocean, volcano, waterfall

-Materials: Track 6.1; cards for "Board Pelmanism" (optional)
+Lesson objective: identify and talk about geographical features Key vocabulary: desert, island, lake, mountain, ocean, volcano, waterfall ard Pelman.
+Materials: Class CD: cards for "Board Pelmanism" (optional)

 Warmer: Board race

 Divide the class into two teams and give each team a board pen.
 The children on each team take turns running to the board to write things you see if you go for a walk in the countryside (places, animals, etc.).
 Teams check each other's answers.
 Then elicit sentences using some of the key words.

-1)) 6.1 Listen and number.
-Then say. 😯
+1))) 2.2 Listen and number.
+Then say. 😥

 - Have the children look at the pictures.
 Ask What can you see?
-Elicit any vocabulary the children already know. - Play Track 6.1.
+Elicit any vocabulary the children already know. - Play the CD.
 The children listen and find each place.
-They write the picture number by the correct word. - Play Track 6.1 again, pausing after each geography feature (ocean, island, etc.) for the children to point and repeat.
+They write the picture number by the correct word. - Play the CD again, pausing after each geography feature (ocean, island, etc.) for the children to point and repeat.
 Audioscript The Pacific is a very deep ocean.
 Its waters cover almost a third of the earth's surface!
 Greenland is a big island.
 It's very cold, with ice covering most of the island.
 Not many people live there.
 Mount Everest is a very tall mountain.
 It's in the Himalayas, between China and Nepal.
 Look at all that snow!
 Lake Victoria is a big lake.
 It's the biggest tropical lake in the world, and it's in Africa.
 It provides a lot of fish.
 The Sahara is a very hot desert.
 It's also very big.
 It covers most of North Africa, including Algeria, Egypt, and Morocco.
 Angel Falls is a very tall waterfall.
 It is more than 900 meters tall.
 It's in Venezuela.
 Vesuvius is a dangerous volcano.
 It's in Italy.
 A lot of people live near it and you can climb up to see it.
 Be careful, though!
-Answers The Pacific 1, Vesuvius 7, Angel Falls 6, Greenland 2, Mount Everest 3, Lake Victoria 4, The Sahara 5 2 Test a friend.
+Answers The Pacific 1, Vesuvius 7, Angel Falls 6, Greenland 2 Mount Everest 3, Lake Victoria 4, The Sahara 5 2 Test a friend.